 How Microbes Convert Elemental Sulfur to Sulfate in the Soil

-Getting the sulfur into the soil
+Getting sulfur into the soil

-The conversion of S to SO4 occurs thanks to the presence of microorganisms found in most agriculture soils across North America.
+This process not only releases the sulfur from the pastille and into the soil.
+It also helps to break down the sulfur particles into a size that is easier for the microorganisms to engage with.
+The conversion of S to SO4 occurs thanks to the presence of microorganisms found in most agricultural soils across North America.
 The most common of these are bacteria that belong to the Thiobacillus genus.
 These beneficial microorganisms feed on sulfur.
 As they do so, they oxidize the elemental sulfur (S) into plant-available SO4.

 The amount of clay content in the fertilizer makes a difference in the degradation of the sulfur.
 Bentonite sulfur fertilizers with a higher clay content will result in quicker and finer breakdown of the sulfur particles.
 This is why a 0-0-0-85 bentonite sulfur (with 15% bentonite content) will offer more complete degradability and enhanced performance compared to a 0-0-0-90 product (with 10% bentonite content).

-Fall-applying elemental sulfur gives the microbes a head start, allowing the conversion process to begin sooner.
-If sulfur levels are adequately maintained in the soil, this management strategy can reduce or eliminate the need for AMS… by providing a ready supply of sulfate to seedlings from the outset.
+Because this conversion process takes time, elemental sulfur is considered a slow-release fertilizer.
+Fall-applying elemental sulfur gives the microbes a head start, allowing the conversion process to begin sooner, resulting in a ready supply of sulfate to seedlings from the outset of the crop year.

 Creating the right conditions

 Having a healthy population of the right microbes is necessary for the conversion from S to SO4 to take place.
 Inoculation has not proven to be an effective solution for increasing populations of Thiobacillus and other microorganisms responsible for sulfur oxidation.
-However, the presence of sulfur will stimulate population growth by providing conditions where they can thrive.

 Other factors that can impact the efficacy of elemental sulfur include: